janpetzold/hyperstore/README.md

     aws ecs execute-command --cluster hyperstore-cluster --task b12aef02a7a84346bff48ab6487a4ef7 --container hyperstore-app --interactive --command "/bin/bash"

+## Deploy

+To re-deploy the service with a new image uploaded to ECR just do

+    aws ecs update-service --cluster hyperstore-cluster --service hyperstore-service --force-new-deployment

 ## Known issues

 - Request handling takes very long in local environment (2-5s).
 How to fix that?
 - .env file is part of Docker image.
 Seems to be needed for the app key.
 Challenge that.
 - Move Dockerfile out of api dir
+- add php-fpm and a "real" web server but make it work in the Docker container
+- session variable does not seem to work